michaeltoohig/BeetsPluginStructuredComments/README.md

 ## Final Remarks
 This plugin is use as-is and be sure to have a backup of your library before using yourself.

+## Changelog

+2020 Oct 31
+  - Added flag for `force` to overwrite a field even if current comments field is identical.
+This improves performance since we don't have to write to every file when we update structured comments.
+  - Fixed flag for `dry_run` so it actually prints the dry run.
+  - Added more logging to terminal so you can see what it's doing and see the current progress.